ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Harden the System

 Defects happen!
-But they don’t need to necessarily turn into vulnerabilities.
+But they don’t need to turn into vulnerabilities.
 Instead, try to design your system so a single defect is much less likely to result in complete compromise.
 This is basically a specific application of the least privilege principle, but if you think specifically about making the system hard to subvert *even* when there is a defect in it, you may identify other steps you can take.

+There are many mechanisms that can harden a system.
+Examples include Content Security Policy (CSP) and Address Space Layout Randomization (ASLR).
+We’ll discuss some hardening mechanisms later in the course.
+The point here is that you should either enable hardening mechanisms or ensure that your users can enable them.

 #### Keep Secrets Secret